 These Child Tax Credit Rules Might Change

 Keep in mind that the TCJA is set to expire at the end of 2025, and this means that its child tax credit provisions – like that $2,000 credit amount as opposed to just $1,000 and the higher income phaseout thresholds as well – could potentially disappear into thin air at that time.
-The child tax credit will revert back to the old rules as of Jan.
+The child tax credit will revert back to the old rules (not the ARPA rules) as of Jan.
 1, 2026 unless Congress acts to renew the terms of the TCJA or revamps the child tax credit by itself to keep these terms in place.

 You wouldn't qualify for the child tax credit if your MAGI is $205,000 in 2026 and you’re single because the income limit for this tax filing status would drop back to $75,000.
 And 5 percent of the difference – $130,000 – works out to $6,500, which totally eliminates the $1,000 credit.

 The expiration of this legislation would affect the refundable portion of the tax credit as well.
 Remember, your refund is currently equal to 15 percent of your earnings above $2,500.
 This would revert back to the level it was at in 2017: $3,000 or $500 more, so you’d be calculating that 15 percent on less income.

 You can say goodbye to the $500 tax credit for other dependents as well if the TCJA expires.